Veterans do not need vague career advice.

 Why it fits veterans:

-Attention to detail matters
+Attention to detail matters.

-Procedure matters
+Procedure matters.

-Documentation matters
+Documentation matters.

-Remote QA roles exist
+Remote QA roles exist.

-Can lead into tech roles
+QA can lead into tech roles.

 What to check: